Humanitariansai/RAMAN-Effect/Papers/SERS_ML_Survey.md

 3. **Transfer Learning with CNNs**: Pre-trained CNN architectures (such as ResNet, VGG, or Inception) that were originally developed for image classification can be adapted for SERS analysis through transfer learning.
 This approach is especially valuable when the available SERS dataset is limited.

+**Transformer Models** have recently shown exceptional performance for SERS data analysis:

+1. **Spectral Transformers**: These models treat SERS spectra as sequences and use self-attention mechanisms to capture long-range dependencies between different spectral regions.
+This approach has demonstrated superior performance for identifying subtle spectral patterns associated with low-concentration analytes.

+2. **Temporal Transformers**: For continuous monitoring applications, transformer architectures can process sequences of SERS measurements over time, effectively capturing complex temporal patterns and dependencies that might indicate gradual changes in water composition or contamination events.

+3. **Multi-Modal Transformers**: Advanced models that can simultaneously process SERS spectral data alongside other sensor inputs (pH, temperature, flow rate) or contextual information, providing more robust and interpretable predictions for wastewater monitoring.

+4. **Hierarchical Transformers**: Specialized architectures that process data at multiple time scales, from individual measurements to daily, weekly, and seasonal patterns, enabling detection of both acute contamination events and subtle long-term trends.

 **Recurrent Neural Networks (RNNs)** and their variants have been applied to SERS time-series data:

 1. **Long Short-Term Memory (LSTM) Networks**: LSTMs can model temporal dependencies in sequential SERS measurements, such as those collected during dynamic processes or in real-time monitoring applications.
 For instance, LSTM networks have been used to analyze time-resolved SERS data for monitoring enzymatic reactions or cellular responses.